 Turkey’s state of emergency aims to silence dissent: CHP leader Kılıçdaroğlu

-His remarks came as reports emerged that the government would extend the country’s emergency' href='/search/state of emergency'>state of emergency, declared shortly after the July 2016 coup attempt, for a seventh three-month term.
+His remarks came as reports emerged that the government would extend the country’s state of emergency, declared shortly after the July 2016 coup attempt, for a seventh three-month term.

 Meanwhile, the Ankara Chief Public Prosecutor’s Office has prepared a summary of proceedings against Kılıçdaroğlu for the removal of his parliamentary immunity so that he can be prosecuted on charges of “insulting” President Recep Tayyip Erdoğan.